-Brent Magid, 45, Director since 2010
+Brent Magid, 46, Director since 2010

 Mr. Magid is President and Chief Executive Officer of Frank N. Magid Associates, Inc., a research-based strategy consulting company with expertise in a wide range of media.
-From 2007 to 2009, Mr. Magid served as a director of Quattro Wireless, a mobile advertising company.
+From 2007 to 2009, Mr. Magid served as a director of

+Quattro Wireless, a mobile advertising company.
 Mr. Magid provides the Board of Directors with experience and insight into key marketing and advertising trends and related media industry strategies.

-Commencing in 2011, M r.
-Magid will serve as a member of the Nominating and Corporate Governance Committee.
+Mr. Magid is a member of the Nominating and Corporate Governance Committee.

-William E. Mayer, 70, Director since 1998
+William E. Mayer, 71, Director since 1998

 Mr. Mayer is a founding partner of Park Avenue Equity Partners, L.P., New York, NY, a private equity firm.
 He is also a director of BlackRock Kelso Capital Corporation, a closed-end management investment company, DynaVox, Inc. and a trustee of the Columbia Mutual Funds.
-Since 1976, Mr. Mayer has served on the boards of directors of 16 public companies, and as chairman of the board of th e University of Maryland, College Park, and The Aspen Institute.
+Since 1976, Mr. Mayer has served on the boards of directors of 16 public companies, and as chairman of the board of the University of Maryland, College Park, and The Aspen Institute.
 Mr. Mayer also served as a professor and dean of the College of Business and Management at the University of Maryland from 1992 to 1996.
 Mr. Mayer provides the Board of Directors with business leadership experience, an understanding of the strategic, operational and financial issues confronting public companies, and experience with respect to corporate governance matters.